jonfreibr/Alphabet-Soup/README.md

 ## Version History

+* v 1.03(g)
+    * 240319    : Reverted themes to a manual list of select themes to address a cross-platform issue where a multi-screen long list was unselectable.
+Update the list to your favorites.
 * v 1.03(f)
     * 240109    : Added sort to data instead of depending on source sort.
 This eliminated having to arrow/mouse down to items that should have been under the selection highlight.
     * 240112    : Created testdata.xlsx and updated tests.py to perform all tests using data in this file.
 DO NOT modify the spreadsheet without updating tests to match.
 No code changes to program source.